Eedanna/Spring-Hello-World-Example/README.md

 ----------------------------------------------

 1. Clone / download the codebase in to your local machine

 2. Open Eclipse IDE (as i have used eclipse for this project), import as a maven project

 3. Execute mvn clean install

 4. Add Tomcat server to the eclipse

 5. Right on the project and select properties option and perform all the below steps

-   -- Goto build path tab and verigy all the jars are available
+   -- Goto Build path tab and verify all the jars are available

    -- Goto Order and Export tab and select all the jars and the click Apply button